Aftermath of the July Uprising: Interim government formation

-Following the resignation of Sheikh Hasina, Chief of Army Staff General Waker-uz-Zaman and President Mohammed Shahabuddin announced the formation of an interim government to stabilize the political situation.
+Following the resignation of Sheikh Hasina, Chief of Army Staff General Waker-uz-Zaman and President Mohammed Shahabuddin announced the formation of an Interim government to stabilize the political situation.
 The president initiated discussions with political leaders and dissolved the parliament on 6 August 2024, invoking emergency provisions under Article 72(1) of the Constitution of Bangladesh, which allows the dissolution of parliament before its full term.

-The Anti-discrimination Students Movement, lead organization of the uprising, proposed economist and Nobel laureate Muhammad Yunus, then residing in Paris, to head the interim government.
+The Students Against Discrimination, lead organization of the July Uprising, proposed economist and Nobel laureate Muhammad Yunus, then residing in Paris, to head the Interim government.
 After deliberations, Yunus accepted the proposal, and the government was formally finalized on 7 August 2024.
-Yunus was sworn in as the Chief Adviser to the interim government on 8 August 2024 in Dhaka.
-Sixteen others were also sworn in as advisers to the cabinet of the interim government.
+Yunus was sworn in as the Chief Adviser to the Interim government on 8 August 2024 in Dhaka.
+Sixteen others were also sworn in as advisers to the cabinet of the Interim government.

 Constitutional crisis

 The formation of the interim government led to an unprecedented constitutional crisis where, the crux of the crisis being in the ambiguity of the constitutional provisions regarding the appointment of a non-elected individual, Muhammad Yunus, as head of government.
 Under Article 56(1) of the Constitution of Bangladesh, the prime minister is required to be a member of parliament, but Yunus did not hold a parliamentary seat, creating significant legal uncertainty about his legitimacy.

 The dissolution of parliament by President Mohammed Shahabuddin on 6 August 2024 raised further questions.
 Under emergency provisions in Article 72(1), the president had the authority to dissolve parliament, but critics (Note: Kamal Hossain) argued that this provision was never intended to be used as a pretext for removing an elected government and bypassing parliamentary processes.

 Sheikh Hasina condemned the formation of the interim government, calling it "an unconstitutional takeover under the guise of reform".
 While her son, Sajeeb Wazed Joy, also criticized the move, calling it "a dangerous precedent that undermines democracy".
 In a post on social media, he accused foreign influences of backing the government.

-The Supreme Court of Bangladesh was petitioned to rule on the constitutional validity of the interim government.
+The Supreme Court of Bangladesh was petitioned to rule on the constitutional validity of the Interim government.
 Article 123 of the existing constitution states that, general elections must be held within 90 days of the dissolution of parliament.
-In response, Nahid Islam, an adviser to the interim government, announced that a constituent assembly election would be held to draft and adopt a new constitution, following which, the interim government formed a Constitutional Reform Commission to develop a roadmap for the next constituent assembly election.
+In response, the Interim government, formed a Constitutional Reform Commission and National Consensus Commission to develop a roadmap for the next general election and constitutional referendum on the July Charter alongside the election.